tdpetrou/pandas_cub/README.md

 ### 5. Return columns as a list

 In this step you will make `df.columns` return a list of the column names.
-Notice that `columns` is not a method here.
+Notice that `df.columns` is not a method here.
 There will be no parentheses that follow it.

 Looking at the source code, you will see that `columns` appears to be defined as if it is a method.
 But, directly above it is the property decorator.
 The `property` decorator will make `df.columns` work just like a method.